Greenwich CT: A Cheap Getaway?

 Where To Stay In Greenwich CT

-J-House Greenwich Exterior
+J-House Mural Greenwich CT

 STAY: The J-House Greenwich

-J-House is the last boutique hotel you’ll find on I-95 before exiting New England.
+The J-House in Greenwich CT is the last boutique hotel you’ll find on I-95 before exiting New England.
 But it wasn’t always so chic.
 First, it was a Howard Johnson’s that after decades of decline became an eyesore.
-Then, a local developer bought the distressed property, tore it down to the studs, and rebuilt it as the sleek enviro-jazzy hotel it is today.

 First Impressions of J-House Greenwich

-Whimsical arts and crafts are scattered about, including conversation pieces like a pair of svelte naked legs draped demurely over the glass fireplace ledge, tin men creations, “projection art” by artist Daniel Canogar, and other contemporary-artsy accoutrements.
+The stone and glass entryway opens into a small reception area, and then a very cozy fire-lit “living room.”
+Whimsical arts and crafts are scattered about, including conversation pieces like a pair of svelte naked legs draped demurely over the glass fireplace ledge, tin men creations, “projection art,” and other contemporary-artsy accoutrements.

-Renovated with preserving the environment in mind, roof shingles are made from recycled tires.
+Renovated with the environment in mind, roof shingles are made from recycled tires.
 The interior décor is Earth-Tone modern – with furniture sourced from Restoration Hardware.

 Rooms at J-House Greenwich

-Locals find camaraderie at the restaurant bar, topped with starburst chandeliers.
+When it’s cold out, locals find camaraderie at the restaurant bar, topped with starburst chandeliers.
 But the festive scene in summer is out on the wisteria-canopied patio, where elbowroom is at a premium.

 J-House Spa